Linus4/eldritchinstinct/main.typ

 === Saves

 A save is a roll to avoid bad outcomes from risky choices and circumstances.
-PCs roll a d20 for an appropriate ability score.
-If they roll equal to or under that ability score, they pass.
+PCs roll a d20 for an appropriate attribute.
+If they roll equal to or under that attribute, they succeed.
 Otherwise, they fail.

 A 1 is always a *critical success*, and a 20 is always a *critical fail*.

 For an *opposed* save, both the PC and their opponent make a save.
-Whoever rolls the _highest_ number under or equal to their ability score wins the save.
+Whoever rolls the _highest_ number under or equal to their attribute wins the save.
 If both sides fail, the _highest_ result wins.
-Add any ability score above 20 to the result.
+Add any attribute points above 20 to the result.

 === Difficulty